enesygt/cmm-/docs/README.md

-CommonMark++
+cmm++
 ============

-CommonMark parcer in C++17
+Markdown parcer in C++17

 Specification
 =============

-It follows [this spec](specification.md), that is almost the same as the CommonMark spec.
-I ommited parts I think are not necessary
+It follows [this spec](specification.md), and the plan is to go adjusting towards the CommonMakrk spec.

 Checklist
 =========